The contract paid too well.

 That was Michael's first clear thought.

-Sora's appraisal hit a half second later.
+Sora's appraisal hit half a second later.

 It chose the shelter.